 There are still some notable exceptions in our political class, for example the Slovak president Andrej Kiska, who opposes the government and dares to put his popularity at risk.
 Let us not forget that - being elected last year directly by a big majority of the voters, he is Slovakia, too.

-Pavel's reply and elaborate briefly on the shared responsibilities clause, as well as on the medium to long term preventive solutions, such as Mobility Partnerships.
+Julian GrozaI would like to build on Pavel's reply and elaborate briefly on the shared responsibilities clause, as well as on the medium to long term preventive solutions, such as Mobility Partnerships.

 Though I agree with your answers to those four questions, I believe that the EU has to come up with a more comprehensive strategy for dealing with the neighbourhood.
 It should go beyond reactive measures on migration and asylum that EU member states should comply with in order to manage similar situations we witness today.
 It has to tackle the causes not only the effects.
 The EU should learn the lessons and come up with a proactive and comprehensive approach, in relation to security threats, but it also needs to assist economic development, helping the neighbourhood countries through transition.
 This is specially true for rogue states, for post-war societies and/or those currently at risk of war.
 The European Commission has initiated the process of revision of the European Neighbourhood Policy.
 This should be used as an opportunity to address these challenges.